assafcaf/DetrForHealthCare/readMe.md

 # Hw 2 AI for HealthCare Detr

-This repository contains code for training 'Detr' model to detect liver and cancer from CT imgaes, inculding the preprocess and and the building of the dataset based on [COCO](https://cocodataset.org/#home) format taken from [medicaldecathlon](https://drive.google.com/file/d/1jyVGUGyxKBXV6_9ivuZapQS8eUJXCIpu/view?usp=drive_link).
+This repository contains code for training 'Detr' model to detect liver and cancer from CT images, including the preprocess and and the building of the dataset based on [COCO](https://cocodataset.org/#home) format taken from [medicaldecathlon](https://drive.google.com/file/d/1jyVGUGyxKBXV6_9ivuZapQS8eUJXCIpu/view?usp=drive_link).
 The code for the Detr model is based on the following repo [Detr Repo](https://github.com/aivclab/detr/tree/master).

 ---